scottgasch/pyutils/README.md

 This package generates Sphinx docs which are available at [https://wannabe.guru.org/pydocs/pyutils/pyutils.html](https://wannabe.guru.org/pydocs/pyutils/pyutils.html).
-You can generate them yourself by running `make html` (with GNU make) under the [docs/](https://github.com/scottgasch/pyutils/tree/master/docs) folder.
+You can generate them yourself by running `make html` (with [GNU make](https://www.gnu.org/software/make/) under the [docs/](https://github.com/scottgasch/pyutils/tree/master/docs) folder.

 ## Troubleshooting

-If you have trouble with ANTLR, e.g. you see messages like "Exception:
+If you have trouble with [ANTLR](https://www.antlr.org/), e.g. you see messages like "Exception:
-Could not deserialize ATN with version", make sure that the version of the `antlr4-python3-runtime` is correct.
+Could not deserialize ATN with version", make sure that the version of the `antlr4-python3-runtime` package is correct.
 It must match the version of `antlr4` that was used to create generated files under `src/pyutils/datetimes`.
-If all else fails, regenerate those files yourself by installing antlr4 on your machine and then running `antlr4 -Dlanguage=Python3 ./dateparse_utils.g4`.
-Once you've done this, run `antlr4` without arguments and note the version of antlr4 you just used.
-Then, install the matching runtime using pip:
-`pip install -U antlr4-python3-runtime==<version>`.
+You can regenerate those files yourself by installing antlr4 on your machine and then running `antlr4 -Dlanguage=Python3 ./dateparse_utils.g4` from that directory.
+Once you've done this, run `antlr4` without arguments and note the version number of antlr4 you just used.
+Then, install the matching runtime package using pip: `pip install -U antlr4-python3-runtime==<version>`.

 ## Support